rsp/warsawjs-workshop-23-unit-converter/README.md

 * Create failing end-to-end tests for nonexistent functionality of length conversion

-* Make sure that you cover everything needed to make sure that the length and weight conversion works correctly when implemented
+* Make sure that you cover everything needed to make sure that the length conversion works correctly when implemented

 * Implement the weight conversion to pass the tests